pd-externals/jack_patch/README.md

-# jack_patch - manage connections between JACK clients
+# jackpatch - manage connections between JACK clients

 This external is used to patch connections between clients.
 Also, it can look up available clients and ports.
 Regular expressions